Modurail/Publications/Operations/2022/Dispatching.md

 * Operators **must** request and receive permission from the dispatcher **before**…

   1. placing any rolling stock (engines or cars) anywhere on the layout[^DISP2],
-  2. moving from one block to another block (e.g. entering a yard from a mainline or vice versa),
+  2. moving from one block to another block (e.g., entering a yard from a mainline or vice versa),
-  3. leaving a controlled block to go to a remote track section or returning from same,
+  3. leaving a controlled block to go to a remote (foreign) track section or returning from same,
   4. making significant changes[^DISP3] to the approved consist,
   5. removing a consist from a designated block.